raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 );
 ```

-And here is the complete pipelined solution:
+And here is the complete staged solution:

 ```javascript
 const lines = str => str.split('\n');